P-mir/Car-insurance---claim-prediction/README.md

-# Data science for financeand insurance
+# Data science for finance and insurance

 This project aims to identify the determinants of the claim frequency.
 To identify those factors we will first understand the dataset with descriptive statistics before modeling the claim frequency with different